seb-jones/php-artisan-powertools/README.md

 A set of Laravel Artisan commands to automate common tasks.

 ## Installation
 Currently, installation must be done manually.
-Add the following to the `composer.json`:
+Add the following to the `composer.json` in the root directory of your Laravel project:
 ```
     "repositories": [
         {